opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 If you would like to see the table of new spawns, see the "ffc_digsiteOutput.txt" the randomizer generates.
-Unlike FF1, we don't have map names associated to everything, so you'll have to look at the shapes of the zone maps in FFC-E-Maps-Color.zip to figure out which area is which.
+Unlike FF1, we don't have map names associated to everything, so you'll have to look at the shapes of the zone maps in "FFC-E-Maps-Color.zip" to figure out which area is which.

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and